Buddhist Art Collection

 Teachings of the Buddha - The Great Way

-At the age of 35, Siddhartha Gautama ‘attained’ Enlightenment; he had found the Great Way, he had discovered Nirvana, complete freedom, peace, and ease.
-Siddhartha Gautama, from then on, was known as the Buddha or “Awakened One”, and sometimes referred to as the Shakyamuni Buddha or “The Sage of the Shakya Clan.”
+At the age of 35, Siddhartha Gautama ‘attained’ Enlightenment.
+He had found the Great Way.
+He had discovered Nirvana; complete freedom, peace, and ease.
+Siddhartha Gautama, from then on, was known as the Buddha or “Awakened One”, and was sometimes referred to as the Shakyamuni Buddha or “The Sage of the Shakya Clan.”
 Despite initial reservations that the truth was impossible to convey, he vowed to find a way to share his discovery and help others liberate themselves from suffering.
 Throughout his life, the Buddha taught the way of compassion and the way of ending suffering by fully understanding its causes through the practice of mindfulness and meditation, formulated as the Four Noble Truths and The Eight-Fold Path.
 The Buddha entered Parinirvana (the final deathless state free from karma and rebirth), abandoning the earthly body at the age of 80.
 Before his passing, the Buddha asked the attendant Bhikshus to clarify any doubts or questions they had.
 They had none.
 The Buddha’s final words were, “All composite things pass away.
 Strive for your own salvation with diligence.”
 According to Buddhist doctrine, Siddhartha was the fourth Buddha to appear in our world and the next, Maitreya, will come only when the teaching of the last Buddha has been lost.

 Understanding the Symbols of Buddhist Art